 2021 Chevrolet Colorado

-The Chevrolet Colorado receives a mid-cycle refresh for the 2021 model year, consisting of updates to exterior, interior, technology and powertrain, representing the seventh model year of the second-generation Colorado.
+The 2021 Chevrolet Colorado receives various updates consisting of updates to exterior, interior and powertrain, representing the sixth model year of the second-generation Colorado.

 Changes, Updates, New Features